Skip to Main Content

 This repair guide for books from the circulating collections was written by Marianne Hanley, Preservation Librarian, and was designed as a reference for student employees in the Preservation Lab.

-From the Alaska State Library comes a wonderfully extensive book repair manual by Artemis BonaDea.
+From the Alaska State Library comes a book repair manual by Artemis BonaDea.
 This 200 page manual includes details on such topics as finding the grain of paper, tying weaver's knots, working with Japanese paper, hinging in pages, sewing, box construction and more.